Counting conjugacy classes in groups with contracting elements: Primitive conjugacy classes are generic: end of the proof of

 \begin{lem} Assume that the action is SCC.
 Then

-exponentially quick as $n\to\infty$. \end{lem} \begin{proof} To prove the first limit, by Lemma \ref{TightConjugacyBarrier}, we can assume that all elements in $\mathcal C(o, n)$ are contracting.
-By Lemma \ref{UnifKernel}, we can assume further that for each $[g]\in \mathcal C(o, n)$, there exists a uniform number $N>0$ with the following exact sequence
+exponentially quick as $n\to\infty$. \end{lem} \begin{proof} By Lemma \ref{TightConjugacyBarrier}, we can assume that all elements in $\mathcal C(o, n)$ are contracting.
+By Lemma \ref{UnifKernel}, assume further that for each $[g]\in \mathcal C(o, n)$, there exists a uniform number $N>0$ with the following exact sequence